TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 And now we can authenticate as the user `amrois` using the `id_rsa` that we get from the `secure_notes` path image:

+⚠️ Make sure to set the correct permissions on the private key using `chmod 600 id_rsa` before connecting.

 <br />

 ```bash